(The image used is symbolic in nature and not of the police men interviewed. )

 SV & SM: Thank you sir, for your time.
 Surely this interview will let people see what they often fail to.

-image courtesy: The Delhi Traffic Police official Facebook Page.FLAG THIS POST
+image courtesy: The Delhi Traffic Police official Facebook Page.REPORT THIS POST